Guide to the Lisa Rudd papers

 Rights note: The rights to the collection are held by Archives & Special Collections.

-Preferred citation: Joseph and Lisa Rudd papers, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.
+Preferred citation: Lisa Rudd papers, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.

 Acquisition note: The records were given to Archives by Lisa Rudd in 1984 and by her estate in 1986.